Skip to main content

 Event Name or Property Name should not start with $ or ss_.
 These keywords are reserved for internal events and property names.

-System Events tracked by SuprSend
+System events tracked by SuprSend

 There are some system events tracked by SuprSend SDK by default.
 These are some basic events, as well as events that are necessary for tracking notifications related activity (like delivered, clicked, etc).
 You are not required to do anything here.